yyhh-org/site/content/taiwanese-friends-here-is-how-to-gain-independence-from-china.md

 We will not go into the details of Taiwan's funding of Chinese dissidents, such as Wang Dan, who lived in Taiwan for many years.
 If you are reading this, you probably have also heard about the so called "1450 net army", which is funded by the Taiwan government to wage propaganda war against any Chinese interest on the Internet.

 Let's just look at Taiwan influence in USA, for example.
-Here is [a detailed report](https://prospect.org/world/taiwan-funding-think-tanks-omnipresent-rarely-disclosed/) of Taiwan funding of think tanks in Washington:
+Here is [a detailed report](https://prospect.org/world/taiwan-funding-think-tanks-omnipresent-rarely-disclosed/) on Taiwan funding of think tanks in Washington:

 > The five think tanks — the Brookings Institution, the Center for American Progress, the Center for a New American Security, the Center for Strategic and International Studies, and the Hudson Institute — all disclose their funding from TECRO but bury it deep on their websites or annual reports.